filecoin-project/venus-docs/docs/guide/Troubleshooting-&-FAQ.md

     ```text
     code not at same version: GIT_SHA does not match DIFFERENT_GIT_SHA, disconnecting from peer:
     ```
     or seeing a lot of errors during validation of blocks during chain syncing means that your binary or source code is not at the correct version for the devnet you'd like to join.
-To join a devnet, download the latest release for that devnet in the [Releases](https://github.com/filecoin-project/venus/releases) section of the repository and follow the directions in [Getting Started](Getting-Started) sections of the wiki.
+To join a devnet, download the latest release for that devnet in the [Releases](https://github.com/filecoin-project/venus/releases) section of the repository.

 ### Upgrading